King Charles Thanks Well-wishers After Cancer Diagnosis - UrduPoint

 King Charles Thanks Well-wishers After Cancer Diagnosis

-London, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Britain's King Charles III on Saturday expressed his "heartfelt thanks" to well-wishers, in his first statement since being diagnosed with cancer.
+London, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Britain's King Charles III on Saturday expressed his "heartfelt thanks" to well-wishers, in his first statement since his shock announcement that he has cancer.

-In a message to the public, the 75-year-old monarch added that it was "equally heartening" to hear how sharing his diagnosis has helped promote understanding of the condition.
+Buckingham Palace said Monday that Charles had begun treatment, but did not specify what type of cancer he has.

-"I would like to express my most heartfelt thanks for the many messages of support and good wishes I have received in recent days," Charles wrote.
+"I would like to express my most heartfelt thanks for the many messages of support and good wishes I have received in recent days," the king wrote in a message to the public.

-"As all those who have been affected by cancer will know, such kind thoughts are the greatest comfort and encouragement."
+"As all those who have been affected by cancer will know, such kind thoughts are the greatest comfort and encouragement," he added.

-"It is equally heartening to hear how sharing my own diagnosis has helped promote public understanding and shine a light on the work of all those organizations which support cancer patients and their families across the UK and wider world.
+Charles added that it is "equally heartening to hear how sharing my own diagnosis has helped promote public understanding and shine a light on the work of all those organizations which support cancer patients and their families across the UK and wider world.

 "

-"My lifelong admiration for their tireless care and dedication is all the greater as a result of my own personal experience," the king added, signing the letter "Charles R."
+"My lifelong admiration for their tireless care and dedication is all the greater as a result of my own personal experience," he concluded, signing the letter "Charles R."

-Buckingham Palace announced on Monday that Charles had been diagnosed with cancer and has begun treatment and taken a break from public duties.
+Britain's National Health Service reported this week that the king's diagnosis had sparked a surge in online searches for advice about the disease.

-It has not specified the type of cancer, although it is understood not to be prostate cancer.
+Charles has taken an indefinite break from public duties while he receives treatment and is currently staying at the royal country residence of Sandringham, in the east of England.

 Recent Stories